miguel-angel-monjas/wmcommons-helpers/README.md

 cd wmcommons-helpers
 pip install -r requirements.txt
 ```
 3. Go back to the home and access the `wmcommons-helpers` folder.
 You'll see the list of available notebooks.
+Choose one, edit it to include the address of the page where the images are and the categories you want to assign and run all the cells.

 ### Use
 If you're using the PAWS option, you are not even required to know Python.
 All the notebooks require some customization (for instance, the URL of the page where the images you want to upload are), but no actual Python knowledge is needed.
 Next, I'll explain what you need to do to upload images to Wikimedia Commons.